Graphite oxide: Water purification

-In 2015 a team created a graphene oxide tea that over the course of a day removed 95% of heavy metals in a water solution.
+In 2015, a team fabricated a graphene oxide home water purification system resembling a "tea bag" that, over the course of a day, can remove 95% of heavy metals when immersed in a drinking-water pot.

-A composite consisting of NiFe_{2}O_{4} small ferrimagnetic nanoparticles and partially reduced graphene oxide functionalized with nitrogen atoms was successfully used to remove Cr(III) ion from water.
-The advantage of this nanocomposite is that it can be separated from water magnetically.
+A composite comprising small NiFe_{2}O_{4} ferrimagnetic nanoparticles and partially reduced graphene oxide functionalized with nitrogen atoms was successfully used to remove Cr(III) ions from water.
+The advantage of this nanocomposite is that it can be magnetically separated from water.

 One project layered carbon atoms in a honeycomb structure, forming a hexagon-shaped crystal that measured about 0.1 millimeters in width and length, with subnanometer holes.
 Later work increased the membrane size to on the order of several millimeters.

 Graphene attached to a polycarbonate support structure was initially effective at removing salt.
 However, defects formed in the graphene.
-Filling larger defects with nylon and small defects with hafnium metal followed by a layer of oxide restored the filtration effect.
+Filling larger defects with nylon and small defects with hafnium metal, followed by a layer of oxide, restored the filtration effect.

-In 2016 engineers developed graphene-based films powered by the sun that can filter dirty/salty water.
+In 2016, engineers developed graphene-based films powered by the sun that can filter dirty/salty water.
 Bacteria were used to produce a material consisting of two nanocellulose layers.
-The lower layer contains pristine cellulose, while the top layer contains cellulose and graphene oxide, which absorbs sunlight and produces heat.
+The lower layer contains pristine cellulose, while the top layer contains cellulose and graphene oxide, which absorb sunlight and produce heat.
 The system draws water from below into the material.
-The water diffuses into the higher layer, where it evaporates and leaves behind any contaminants.
-The evaporate condenses on top, where it can be captured.
+The water diffuses into the higher layer, where it evaporates, leaving behind any contaminants.
+The vapor condenses on top, where it can be captured.
 The film is produced by repeatedly adding a fluid coating that hardens.
 Bacteria produce nanocellulose fibers with interspersed graphene oxide flakes.
 The film is light and easily manufactured at scale.